Hero-Solutions/Arthub-Ensor/README.md

 ```
 This will allow the pipeline to fetch Dutch metadata from the Datahub and put it in the English index in the Arthub.

-You will also need to install several Cpanminus Perl modules in order to run the pipeline.

 ### Webserver configuration

 The necessary Apache or Nginx configuration should be written in order to access the Arthub, Imagehub and ResourceSpace installations (ideally through different subdomains)